geneontology/geneontology.github.io/_docs/faq.md

 ## How do I get the term names for my list of GO IDs?
 How do I get GO IDs for my GO terms?
 What about definitions?
 {::comment}

-<span class="rdf-meta element-hidden" property="dc:title" content="How do I get the term names for my list of GO ids?"></span>
+<span class="rdf-meta element-hidden" property="dc:title" content="How do I get the term names for my list of GO IDs?
+How do I get GO IDs for my GO terms?
+What about definitions?"></span>
 FAQ tags:

 [mappings](/faq-tags/mappings)